mathewbushuru/algorithms/README.md

 # Comprehensive Algorithms and Data Structures.

 This repository houses my solutions and detailed explanations to popular algorithms and data structures problems.
 The solutions are provided in `JavaScript` / `TypeScript`, `Python`, `C` and `Java` which are languages that I am more comfortable with.
 The repo is intended to be my online reference or notes as I learn these topics and I hope you find this information valuable.
-Feel free to fork, clone or build on it.

 *Each algorithm and data structure has its own separate directory containing its implemetation and problem solutions in the various languages*